vincentsels/ecorendum/src/assets/md/en/info.md

 ### Targets

-- The **legal 55% CO2-equivalent reduction target**, and its resulting 34 Mt absolute value, was calculated by VEKA and should be correct.
+#### Legal 55% CO2-eq reduction target: 34.4 Mt

+This number was calculated by VEKA.

+- In 1990 Flanders emitted 86.8 Mt CO2-eq
+- A 55% reduction translates into a 2030 goal of 39.06 Mt.
+- In 2021 (last available numbers), Flanders emitted 73.4 Mt.
+- That still leaves a gap of **34.3 Mt**.
+- Note that of that, already 18.7 Mt are committed:
+  - 12.8 Mt as ESR measures in the VEKP
+  - 3.9 Mt through the DRI installation at Arcelor
+  - 2 Mt through various CCS projects

+#### European CO2-eq reduction target: 17.0 Mt

-- The **European CO2-equivalent reduction target** is based on the EU ESR target of 47% for Belgium.
+This is based on the EU ESR target of 47% for Belgium.
 The federal government, Brussels and Wallonia all recognize this 47%.
-Flanders currently only targets 40%, leaving a large gap nationally.
+Flanders currently only targets 40%, leaving a large gap nationally (reducing only 42.6% nationally).
 As long as the different regions haven't come to an agreement of how to divide the efforts, this tool assumes Flanders should also achieve a 47% reduction.
-As an absolute value, this translates into roughly 27 Mt of CO2-equivalent reductions.
 Note that in the European context, this only includes the ESR-sectors (road transport, buildings, agriculture, small industry, waste management), no ETS-sectors (electricity and heat generation, large industry, aviation and maritime transport).

-- The **energy efficiency target** is currently a very rough estimate of 10.000 GWh additional savings per year.

-- The **renewable energy target** is currently a very rough estimate of 5.000 GWh additional renewable energy per year.
+Our calculation is as follows:

+- In 2005 Flanders emitted 50.4 Mt CO2-eq (under the 'recalculated' framework)
+- A 47% reduction translates into a 2030 goal of 26.7 Mt.
+- In 2021 (last available numbers), Flanders emitted 43.7 Mt.
+- That still leaves a gap of **17.0 Mt**.
+- Note that of that, already 12.8 Mt is already committed in the VEKP.

+#### Energy efficiency (5000 GWh) & renewable energy target (4000 GWh)**

+These two targets are currently still entirely made up (but should be in the correct order of magnitude).
+We are currently in the process of trying to calculate the correct numbers.

 ### Measures